CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Conclusion

 \section{Conclusion}

-In this paper, we evaluated a diverse set of state-of-the-art LLMs for their ability to predict culturally aware emotion prediction and sentiment analysis tasks.
-We investigated the influence of including explicit country references \texttt{“You live in <<country name>>”} and varying the query language.
+In this paper, we evaluate a diverse set of state-of-the-art LLMs for their ability to predict culturally aware emotion prediction and sentiment analysis tasks.
+We investigate the influence of including explicit country references \texttt{“You live in <<country name>>”} and varying the query language.
 Our results indicate that LLMs tend to excel at culturally driven emotions that are well-represented in their training data and underperform for less represented cultures.
-Specifically, we found that 1) Emotion is culture-dependent and can vary notably across languages and regions, 2) LLMs exhibit sizable performance gaps when tested on culture-specific emotions from under-represented locales, 3) Providing explicit country context in prompts improves both emotion and sentiment prediction, and 4) Sentiment analysis is better for the models, likely because it involved few class (positive, negative, neutral) than fine-grained emotion categories.
+Specifically, we find that 1) emotion is culture-dependent and can vary notably across languages and regions; 2) LLMs exhibit sizable performance gaps when tested on culture-specific emotions from under-represented locales; 3) providing explicit country context in prompts improves both emotion and sentiment prediction; and 4) sentiment analysis is better for the models, likely because it involved fewer class (positive, negative, neutral) than fine-grained emotion categories.

 Moving forward, we suggest training LLMs in approaches such as 1) enriching the training data with diverse cultural information from various sources like literature, news, and cultural databases and 2) implementing fine-tuning techniques that specifically train the LLM on prompts and datasets focused on different cultural contexts so that they can be culturally aware and able to generate responses that are sensitive to cultural nuances.
 We also encourage more extensive evaluation of multilingual models using benchmarks designed to measure cultural awareness alongside standard accuracy metrics.
-Future research could also explore the influence of annotator demographics—such as age, gender, education level, political stance, and religion—on culture-specific emotion annotation.
+Future research could also explore the influence of annotator demographics---such as age, gender, education level, political stance, and religion---on culture-specific emotion annotation.
 Finally, we hope that releasing the \textbf{CuLEmo} dataset will foster further exploration into culturally nuanced NLP tasks and lead to more inclusive language models.